jvm-graphics-labs/modern-jogl-examples/README.md

 - Chapter 15, Many Images, to update
 - Chapter 16, Gamma and Textures, to update
 - Chapter 17, Spotlight on Textures, to update

-Pps: I am also rewriting the samples using the jogl high performance native toolkit [newt](http://jogamp.org/jogl/doc/NEWT-Overview.html).. be patient  :pray: